FBowditch/Stats-Project-/README.md

  ![Screenshot](https://github.com/FBowditch/Stats-Project-/blob/master/arrest_charts/hp1_fail.png)

- -H02: There is no significant difference between the forecast for a particular day in Brooklyn and the number of arrests by gender.
+ -H02: There is no significant difference between the forecast for a particular day in Brooklyn and the number of arrests.
- -Ha2: There is a significant difference between the forecast for a particular day in Brooklyn and the number of arrests by gender.
+ -Ha2: There is a significant difference between the forecast for a particular day in Brooklyn and the number of arrests.

  ## Hypothesis Testing
  - T-Test